 The company defines emergency repairs service as “a breakdown (or suspected breakdown) of your covered product or covered system that affects the safe inhabitability of your covered residence; including, the breakdown of a central home air conditioning covered system or central home heating covered system when the temperature outside the covered residence exceeds 90 degrees Fahrenheit or drops below 40 degrees Fahrenheit; respectively.”

-To help you find the home warranty of most value, we compared the coverage offered by American Residential Warranty versus Super Home Warranty.
+To help you find the home warranty of most value, we compared the coverage offered by American Residential Warranty versus Super home warranty.
 We like the number of home systems and components covered by Super Home Warranty (39) compared to ARW (20).
-However, ARW offers more plans, provides coverage in more states, has cheaper plan pricing, and has a better BBB rating.
-Considering all the criteria, we believe the home warranty plans by American Residential Warranty are the better deal of the two providers.
+Super's response time also beats out ARW's.

 There are many things to like about American Residential Warranty but there are a few drawbacks.
 We like ARW’s option to choose your own contractor and its electronics coverage option with plans that are affordable, beginning at only $24.99 monthly and a low trade service fee of $55.
-The company has an excellent customer service record with an “A+” BBB rating.
 However, the number of home systems and components covered are lacking compared to other providers.

-The payout caps are competitive and coverage is offered in most states.
-Unless you have a very large home with extensive home systems and components, we feel ARW offers a variety of plans at affordable prices and will meet the average homeowner’s home repair needs with the level of customer service you expect from a home warranty provider.
+The payout caps are comparable to competitors and coverage is offered in all states.
+Unless you have a very large home with extensive home systems and components, ARW's plans will meet the average homeowner’s home repair needs.

 We reviewed the top 25 home warranty companies representing the vast majority of the overall market share based on 875 data points we collected.
 This data was collected through online and direct company phone and email outreach across a total of 35 scoring criteria.